 The best parts, however, are the Quickstart Technology for smoother starting, the Automatic Oiler with Adjustable Flow for perfect chain lubrication, and the 5-point Anti-Vibration System that makes it extremely comfortable to use.

 A Side-Mounted Chain Tensioning System allows for quick chain adjustments while working and doesn’t require any special tool.

 This popular Remington chainsaw gives you all of the same benefits as the last review but comes with a longer bar—16 inches.

 For someone who wants a great middle-of-the-road power tool that’s easy to use, this is a clear winner.

 Sure, there are other brands out there that offer 16-inch gas chainsaws, but what makes this one of the best chainsaws of this size are the Automatic Oiler with Adjustable Flow and 5-Point Anti-Vibration System.

 Additionally, this chain saw is one of the cheapest gas powered tools you can buy with a 16-inch bar.

 If you didn’t know this already, Poulan Pro is one of the top chainsaw brands out there.
 Therefore, it’s no surprise why this popular model is rated so high on this top 10 chainsaws list.

 The 20-inch bar makes it a powerhouse tool for any user.
 The length toes the line of being a professional grade saw.

-If you’re looking for the best gas powered chainsaw for cutting down large trees (and felling fallen trees) that’s not too expensive, this Poulan Pro model a great choice.
+If you’re looking for the best gas-powered chainsaw for cutting down large trees (and felling fallen trees) that’s not too expensive, this Poulan Pro model is a great choice.

 The best parts of this machine are the OxyPower Engine Technology that provides a powerful engine with 70% fewer emissions and 20% lower fuel consumption.
 That’s good for both the environment and you’re wallet.

 It also has an Inertia-Activated Chain Brake, which is one of the best safety features out there, and a Side-Mounted Chain Tensioning System for quick chain adjustments.

 However, the Fixed Flow version does keep your bar properly oiled at all times, which is what you want for a long-lasting chain saw.